wevm/wagmi/site/dev/creating-connectors.md

 - `icon`: Optional icon URL for the connector.
 - `id`: The ID for the connector.
 This should be camel-cased and as short as possible.
 Example: `fooBarBaz`.
 - `name`: Human-readable name for the connector.
 Example: `'Foo Bar Baz'`.
+- `rdns`: Optional reverse DNS for the connector.
+This is used to filter out duplicate [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963) injected providers when `createConfig#multiInjectedProviderDiscovery` is enabled.
 - `supportsSimulation`: Whether the connector supports contract simulation.
 This should be disabled if a connector's wallet cannot accurately simulate contract writes or display contract revert messages.
 Defaults to `false`.

 #### Methods